Wieczorex/BricksColouring/README.md

-# CowsCatching
+# BricksColouring
- Game in which you need to catch cows :D
+ Game in which you have to colour all blocks :D